 Dedicate this day to soaking up everything Whistler has to offer.
 In August, the wildflower meadows are in full bloom, making hikes like the High Note Trail or Lost Lake loop truly spectacular.
 Mountain bikers will love Whistler Bike Park, while those seeking something more relaxed can paddle on Alta Lake or browse the shops and restaurants in Whistler Village.
 Be sure to grab a pastry and a coffee at Purebread – you won’t be disappointed!
 We went there twice!

-By evening, enjoy a hearty mountain meal—perfect for fueling the next leg of your road trip deeper into British Columbia’s interior.
+By evening, enjoy a hearty mountain meal, which is perfect for fueling the next leg of your road trip deeper into British Columbia’s interior.

 Day 4: Whistler to Revelstoke